 Clinton: I think so.
 What I’m seeing is because of just the globalization of the world and the internet as they’re getting closer and closer.
 It’s no surprise that our cultures are quite closely aligned.

-But one of the issue around that is many couples aren’t clearly negotiating with each other about if they are going to open up the relationship, what are the boundaries, what are the guidelines we need to adhere to.
+But one of the issues around that is many couples aren’t clearly negotiating with each other about if they are going to open up the relationship, what are the boundaries, what are guidelines we need to adhere to.

 I’m, also, seeing couples that are opening up the relationship as a response to, “Well, our sex has become a bit boring, or maybe it’s not working.
 It’s not as passionate or exciting as it used to be, so let’s have sex with other people,” which I think can really be a huge problem, and just creates more jealousy and trust issues, and really erodes the safety and security of the relationship.